Jaydah Bedoya

-Jaydah Marie Bedoya Paiva (born 2002) is an Ecuadorian footballer who plays as a forward for American college team UConn Huskies and the Ecuador women's national team.
+Jaydah Marie Bedoya Paiva (born 20 March 2002) is a professional footballer who plays as a forward for USL Super League club DC Power FC.
+Born in the United States, she represents Ecuador internationally.
+She played college soccer for the UConn Huskies and the West Virginia Mountaineers.

 Early life

 Bedoya was raised in New Bedford, Massachusetts, United States.
 Her father is Ecuadorian and her mother is Puerto Rican.

-College career
+Club career

-Bedoya has attended the University of Connecticut in the United States.
+In May 2024, Bedoya signed with USL Super League club Carolina Ascent FC.
+Bedoya was named to the league team of the month in October and November 2024.

+In July 2025, DC Power FC announced they had signed Bedoya ahead of the 2025–26 season.

 International career

 Bedoya made her senior debut for Ecuador on 22 February 2022.